justinsjlee/Kiko-plus/_posts/2017-09-02-chorddiag.md

 ### How to & the data:

 The data is in a matrix as seen below.
-The row names represent the destination The diagonal shows the internal flows accross the brands.
+The row names represent the names of the brands pre-upgrade and the column names represent the brands post-upgrade.
+As a result, the diagonal shows the percentage of customers upgrading while sticking to the same provider.

 | From\To |Rogers | Bell | Telus| Other|
 |:-------:|:---:|:----:|:----:|:----:|